 Now, let’s set out for a little adventure.

-My first post Covid travel experience
+My first post Covid travel experience.

 Before I land in Europe, I want to talk about some of my flight experiences and the way both the Covid-19 pandemic and I have changed the manner of my travel.
 I’ll start with the biggest change I made which was the decision to fly business class.
 Although some people might be shocked at my willingness to pay so much for my airfare, I found the experience rewarding enough that I plan to repeat it on any future travel involving flights exceeding five hours.
 (The Covid-19 mask requirement played a small part in this decision and I’ll detail that below.)

 The trip started with expedited check-in which is nice because not only do you have to produce your passport for overseas flights but current Covid-19 requirements sometimes include providing documentation of a negative test or at least signing an affidavit to that effect.
 From there, international business class provides access to the airport lounge (in my case, Air France outbound and KLM on the return).
-The lounge was spacious, private and stocked with food and drink.
+The lounge was spacious, private, and stocked with food and drink.
 Then, at Dulles (and only there), they used facial recognition when I boarded the flight and I never had to produce a boarding pass.

-Once on board, it looked like this:
+Once on board, it looked like this:.

 The seat reclines to a flat 180º and they provide a small kit with socks, an eye mask, toothbrush, and toothpaste.
 The meal was elegant – shrimp with lobster sauce, green and quinoa salads, and a nice dessert all served on china with real silver.
 Of course, there was also essentially bottomless beer or wine if one desired.
 I watched Free Guy as I lingered over my dinner for about an hour and a half to minimize my mask wearing.
 (Air France still required masks on all flights although the flight crew didn’t strictly enforce that requirement.)

-When it came time to sleep (and they ask if you want to be awakened for breakfast) I laid the seat flat, loosened my seatbelt, turned on my side to face the window so I could at least keep my nose uncovered.
+When it came time to sleep (and they ask if you want to be awakened for breakfast) I laid the seat flat, loosened my seatbelt, and turned on my side to face the window so I could at least keep my nose uncovered.
 I deplaned from this trans-Atlantic flight more refreshed and relaxed than any previous long flight.

 Relaxed, that is, until I entered the chaos of Charles de Gaulle Airport where I had to transfer to a flight to Lisbon.
 There were no signs or staff to provide assistance or direction.
 I knew I’d have to pass through immigration because this is the first step in entering the EU.
 CDG is utter mayhem.
 Here are a few comments from the website airlinequality.com that also provided the photo below: